highscrren-dotcom/paperhands/docs/classes/MCPUtils.md

 custom renderer can await this method and append the notifications to the default output without re-fetching anything.

 Rows accumulate only while a NotificationLive backend is enabled.
+Depth defaults to {@link DEFAULT_NOTIFICATION_LIMIT }; the newest notes are the ones kept when `limit` cuts the feed.

 ### getStatus